 – Ildi Carisle-Cummins

-This project launched at the end of September with a live story-based performance during the two-hour train ride to Sacramento, and discussion sessions on the return trip to Oakland.
+Docks to Delta Project was launched at the end of September 2015 with a live story-based performance during the two-hour train ride to Sacramento, and discussion sessions on the return trip to Oakland.
 These stories will be made available as podcasts that can be accessed via smart phone app or computer by travelers and others interested in the past, present, and future of California and regional history.

-CH:Tell us a little about yoursel and the organization.
+CH:Tell us a little about yourself and the organization.

 ICC: I direct the Cal Ag Roots Project at the California Institute for Rural Studies.
 Cal Ag Roots puts historical roots under current California food and farming change movements by telling the story of California agricultural development in innovative, useful and relevant ways.
 There is deep knowledge about the structures, driving forces and key moments that have shaped California’s food system among recognized “experts” and those who have participated in the creation of CA farming, but this knowledge doesn’t always inform food movement work.
 Cal Ag Roots shares stories from this wide range of people, opening new lines of communication among them.